lihkin213/dns-svcs/troubleshooting.md

 # Troubleshooting DNS Services
 {: #troubleshooting-dns-services}

-{{site.data.keyword.cloud}} DNS Services is in Experimental Release.
-At this time the service is available to whitelisted customers only.
-{: important}

 Troubleshooting is a systematic approach to solving a problem.
 The goal of troubleshooting is to determine why something does not work as expected and to find a solution that resolves the problem.
 In many cases, you can recover from a problem by following a few easy steps.
 {:shortdesc}